mosra/magnum-website/content/blog/backstage/cpu-feature-detection-dispatch.rst

-The *Heureka Moment* came to me when I was checking `if C++ could do function currying <https://vittorioromeo.info/index/blog/cpp17_curry.html>`_, and the solution isn't that much complex than the original idea.
+The *Heureka Moment* came to me when I was checking `if C++ could do function currying <https://vittorioromeo.info/index/blog/cpp17_curry.html>`_, and the solution isn't that much more complex than the original idea.
 First let me show how the :cpp:`memrchr()` example from the top would be rewritten in a way that *actually works* with both a compile-time and a runtime dispatch, and uses an *actual* :dox:`Corrade::Cpu` library:

 .. include:: cpu-feature-detection-dispatch/main.cpp
     :code: c++